 And test…

-However, when I directly connected the sensor with Raspberry Pi, there were times when it was caught in the rear wheel or when it wasn’t, as it is shown in the third attempt of the video.
+However, when I directly connected the sensor with Raspberry Pi, there were times when it was caught in the rear wheel or when it wasn’t, as shown in the third attempt of the video.

 The result was successful then I’ve decided to apply it to the actual competition.

-However, there were two more problems that occurred.
-The first problem is that the width of the DeepRacer track was 60 cm, but the width of the sensor was only 40 cm, so I had to connect two sensors.
-Also, since it did not operate when the distance between the sensor and the converter was too far, I set the distance between the sensor and the converter at less than 1 meter, and connected the converter and Raspberry Pi using RJ45 connector.
-Also I installed and tested in AWS Startup DeepRacer League.
+However, two more problems occurred.
+First, the DeepRacer track width is 60 cm, but the sensor was only 40 cm, so I had to connect two sensors.
+Also, it didn’t work when the distance between the sensor and converter was too far.
+So I kept the sensor-to-converter distance within 1 meter and connected the converter to the Raspberry Pi using an RJ45 cable.

 This is the way how to connect the DeepRacer timer to the sensor.